NFC Guide: All You Need to Know About Near Field Communication

 EMV and NFC: What’s the difference?

-EMV and NFC are often mentioned in the same conversations.
-That’s because they both represent the future of more secure, authenticated payments.
-However, they’re not interchangeable (a common mistake people make).
+EMV and NFC are often mentioned in the same conversations because they both represent the future of more secure, authenticated payments.
+However, EMV and NFC are not equivalent as they have different functionalities.

 Diagram of a chip card icon versus a contactless icon

 When people talk about EMV as a kind of payment, they’re often referencing EMV chip cards.
+Such cards often contain an NFC chip which allows the exchange of encrypted data during transactions.
 A chip card is a super secure form of payment that encrypts bank information.

 Why should I accept NFC?

-NFC-enabled payments are better for your business for three key reasons: they’re fast, convenient and secure.
-Let’s dive a little deeper.
+NFC technology is paving the way for a simplified payment method by ensuring secure connections between devices.
+NFC-enabled payments are better for your business for three key reasons: they’re faster, more convenience, and more secure.

 Faster